nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `editTask <task index> [d/DESCRIPTION] [dl/DEADLINE] [t/TAG]` (task)

+**Note:** At least one field has to be edited for the command to execute successfully.

 `editStock <item index> c/CURRENTSTOCK` (supply item)

+**Note:** CURRENTSTOCK value for editStock command cannot be more than 9 digits.

 <div markdown="span" class="alert alert-info">

-**Note:** At least one field has to be edited for the command to execute successfully.

 Tag rules apply for `edit` and `editTask`.
 Refer to [this section](#2-important-information).